okgrow/react-apollo-helpers/README.md

 })(CommentPage);
 ```

-This package provides an enhanced `graphql()` function for [react-apollo](https://github.com/apollostack/react-apollo) with helpful defaults and less boilerplate.
-See the [react-apollo docs](http://dev.apollodata.com/react/) for more on how to use it.
+See the [react-apollo docs](http://dev.apollodata.com/react/) for more details on the context/use of this function.
 It still calls react-apollo under the hood – this is purely an API experiment.

-*(Disclaimer: the above code would need to use `name: 'submit'` to be 100% backwards compatible, but in practice you could avoid this by making the prop name in the presentational component match the query's operation name)*
+*(Disclaimer: the above code would need to use `name: 'submit'` to be 100% backwards compatible with the example in the react-apollo docs, but in practice you could avoid this by making the prop name in the presentational component match the query's operation name)*

 ## Features